-In conclusion, I am pleased to express my deepest thanks and appreciation to His Highness the Amir, Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah & His Highness the Crown Prince, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah.
+In conclusion, I am pleased to express my deepest thanks and appreciation to His Highness the Amir, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah & His Highness the Crown Prince, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah.
 I also wish to thank all our honorable shareholders and esteemed customers for their continuous support and valuable trust.
 I also thank all Government Authorities, particularly Kuwait Petroleum Corporation, Kuwait National Petroleum Company, Environment Public Authority, Fire General Department, Kuwait Municipality and State Properties Department for their ongoing cooperation and support of the Company's activities, that has contributed in promoting growth and development and the attainment of further goals and achievements for many years to come, with the blessings of Allah.
+Finally, I would to thank all the frontliners for all the exceptional efforts they do to fight the Covid-19 pandemic.

-TURAIF MOHAMMAD BAQER AL-AWADHI CHAIRMAN OF THE BOARD OF DIRECTORS.
-MAY ALLAH GRANT US SUCCESS
+TURAIF MOHAMMAD BAQER AL-AWADHI CHAIRMAN OF THE BOARD OF DIRECTORS MAY ALLAH GRANT US SUCCESS